Schobbish/9oclock/README.md

 ### Timer
 Creates a timer.
 You must follow this command with a length as a duration in the form `[d.]h:m[:s]`.
 Partial seconds are allowed.
 To start or pause the timer, simply click on it.
 (Starts/pauses on mouse up.)
 The timer prints its time in the form `[[h:]mm:]ss[.cc]`, with hundredths appearing once the time is below one minute.

+### Text
+Creates some text.
+Follow the command with the text you want.
+Use the `blank` widget to create whitespace, rather than an empty `text` widget.
+By default, the text will be half the size as the other widgets.

 ## License
 This whole repository is licensed under the MIT License.
 What little content exists on the website itself is licensed under a Creative Commons Attribution 4.0 International License just in case.